jduijvenbode-WWF/ForestForesight/.github/contributing.md

 ---

 ## Valid Issues
 Only issues with the label **[confirmed]** should be picked up and fixed.
 If you are interested in a new feature or bug fix, please check if there is already an issue created.
-If not, create a new issue, and wait for it to be labeled **[confirmed]** by maintainers before proceeding.
+If not, create a new issue.
+**Note:** Only issues labeled **[confirmed]** are eligible to be merged into the repository.

 ## Workflow